-Internal capital definition based on net present values
+Example 5.2: Internal capital definition based on net present values

-An institution may notice that the fair value of its debt decreases together with a downgrade of its own credit worthiness.
+An institution may notice that the economic value of its debt decreases together with a downgrade of its own creditworthiness.
 It would not be considered prudent for the institution to increase available internal capital accordingly.